hensm/fx_cast/README.md

 ## Credit

 _**Note**: Since it seems to be causing confusion, this project does not use electron.
-The electron-chromecast library was only used as a reference for the initial implementation of the API shim._
+The electron-chromecast library was only used as a reference for the initial implementation of the API._

 * [electron-chromecast](https://github.com/GPMDP/electron-chromecast)
 * [node-castv2](https://github.com/thibauts/node-castv2)